residing at ingynbin[1]

 cart-spun dust; children

 [17] Rain begins to spatter as we stroll to breakfast.
-Yesterday’s airborne dust is today’s mush.
+Yesterday’s flying dust becomes today’s mush.
 Meanwhile, Indian bhante-ji departs; seasonal routines reestablish:

 Kauw Soe gathers berries